xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step4/redirects.md

   # If you have Gift Certificates module in X-Cart 5
   RewriteRule ^giftcert.php cart.php?target=gift_certs [NC,L]

+  # If you have Shop By Brand module in X-Cart 5
+  RewriteCond %{QUERY_STRING} manufacturerid=([0-9]+)
+  RewriteRule ^manufacturers\.php$ cart.php?target=brand&brand_id=%1 [L,R=301]

   RewriteRule ^help.php cart.php?target=contact_us [NC,L]

+  RewriteRule ^
 ```

-This code makes sure that the product, category and static pages which were properly indexed in your X-Cart 4, can now redirect to their successors in X-Cart 5 store.
+This code makes sure that the product, category and static pages which were properly indexed in X-Cart 4 will redirect to their successors in X-Cart 5 store.

 If you use `nginx` web-server instead of `Apache` and `.htaccess` rules do not work for you, here is the equivalent of the same rules in `nginx` syntax: